 Types of landscape

-One speaks about different types of landscape: natural landscape, cultural landscape, transition landscape, urban landscape, cityscapes, industrial landscape… In my opinion, this distinction makes little sense.
+One speaks about different types of landscape: natural landscape, cultural landscape, transition landscape, urban landscape, cityscapes, and industrial landscape… In my opinion, this distinction makes little sense.

 The revival of the natural look of landscapes?

 ‘Modern man’ has much less bonding with the landscape in which he lives.
 He usually lives and works in the city.
-He is, however aware of the myriad of landscapes in the world, beautiful and ugly, horrifying and soothing.
+He is, however, aware of the myriad of landscapes in the world, beautiful and ugly, horrifying and soothing.

 Perhaps that is why nowadays, especially those landscapes are loved again.
-They offer the opposite of our own urban environment: vast wilderness and as little as possible reminds of modern culture.
+They offer the opposite of our own urban environment: vast wilderness and as little as possible reminds us of modern culture.